 By undertaking this broad, interdisciplinary study of health, students prepare themselves for a variety of educational and professional opportunities.
 Graduates of the HSSP program go on to careers in the fields of medicine, dentistry, public health, clinical therapy, social work, genetic counseling, biomedical research, law, social policy, and public service — among many others.

-Students who are considering a future Masters degree at Brandeis may want to explore two 5yr HSSP/Heller Degree Programs:
+Students who are considering a future master's degree at Brandeis may want to explore two five-year HSSP/Heller degree programs:

-Both of these programs enable HSSP BA & BS students to complete their undergraduate degree alongside a Masters degree within 5yrs.
+Both of these programs enable HSSP BA & BS students to complete their undergraduate degree alongside a master's degree within five years.